What Makes the Best Beginner Guitar?

 Basic Maintenance Tips for Longevity

-Let’s face it, if you want your guitar to stay fab, a little regular pampering goes a long way.
+Let’s face it, you want your guitar to stay fab, so learn how to clean a guitar.
+A little pampering goes a long way.
 Here’s how you can pamper your stringed buddy:

 Proper Storage and Handling Techniques